slichtfuss/CybersecurityP1/README.md

 ![CybersecurityP1/Images](https://github.com/slichtfuss/CybersecurityP1/blob/main/Images/FullNetwork.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the **Host** file may be used to install only certain pieces of it, such as Filebeat.

   - [Elk_Install](https://github.com/slichtfuss/CybersecurityP1/blob/main/Ansible/elk_install.yml)
   - [DVWA](https://github.com/slichtfuss/CybersecurityP1/blob/main/Ansible/dvwa_playbook.yml)